zh1nhu3y/Xj-Ghack/README.md

 # Xj Ghack

-# AssignEase: Automated Employee Assignment and Project Management
+# Assign Ease: Automated Employee Assignment and Project Management

-Welcome to AssignEase, a comprehensive solution for optimizing employee assignments and project management.
+Welcome to Assign Ease, a comprehensive solution for optimizing employee assignments and project management.
 This project leverages AppSheet, Google Sheets, Google Calendar, Gmail, and Google Apps Script to automate and streamline the process.

 ## Overview

-AssignEase provides a user-friendly interface for managing employees and projects.
+Assign Ease provides a user-friendly interface for managing employees and projects.
 It automates the assignment of employees based on their skills and availability, integrates project events into their Google Calendars, and sends notifications through Gmail.

 ## Features